openimis/openimis_docs/_include/um/register/user_roles.rst

       * Yellow background: hovered records
       * Strikethrough: historical records

-    A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`Image User roles/profile controle page<user_roles_control_page>`)
+    A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`Image User roles/profile control page<user_roles_control_page>`)

  #. **Button Panel**